-2 Appellant elected to be sentenced under the sentencing rules in effect on 1 January 2019 pursuant to R.C.M.
+&lt;sup>3 By virtue of being charged with offenses committed both before and after 1 January 2019, Appellant had the option-which he exercised-to be sentenced under the sentencing rules in effect on 1 January 2019 pursuant to R.C.M.
 902A, Manual for Courts-Martial, United States (2019 ed.).
-The military judge specified separate terms of confinement for each specification, ranging from 15 to 104 days.
-In conformity with the plea agreement, the military judge specified that each term would run concurrently with each other.
+The military judge sentenced Appellant to separate terms of confinement for each specification, ranging from no confinement to 60 days.
+In conformity with the plea agreement, the military judge specified the terms would run concurrently.